alphasolutionsrepo/pipeline.debug/README.md

 ## Setting up which values to output

 Each configured debugprocessor has an icon to open the edit overlay.
 This overlay lets you decide which values you wish to output from the pipelines arguments and Sitecore.Context.
 At the top the currently selected values are shown.
-A newly added processor will automatically have any default taxonomies from settings added.
+A newly added processor will automatically have the default taxonomies that are defined under the Settings window.
 You can add additional taxonomies either by writing them in the textboxes (once selected, a new textbox will pop up), or by using the discovery feature at the bottom.

-In the below example I chose that I wish to output the cookies of the request in my httpRequestBegin pipeline.
+In the below example I have chosen to output the cookies of the request in my httpRequestBegin pipeline.
 ![Selecting taxonomies via the discovery feature](PipelineDebug/Documentation/edit-processor.gif)

 The discovery uses reflection to find all properties and fields (public or private) of the given types.
-The list is however not necesarily exhaustive, since we can only find the members of the declared types, and not possible inherited types used in their stead.
-This is for instance clearly displayed when using Sitecore Commerce's ServicePipelineArgs, where the ServiceProviderRequest and ServiceProviderResult is always an inherited class with context-specific members.
+The list is however not necessarily exhaustive since we can only find the members of the declared types and not the concrete types in cases of inheritance.
+This is for instance clearly displayed when using the Sitecore Commerce ServicePipelineArgs, where the ServiceProviderRequest and ServiceProviderResult are always inherited classes with context-specific members.
 This problem only exists at discovery time.
 When the debugprocessor is run, it will reflect the runtime type, and all members will be found.
 This means that any valid taxonomies added via the textboxes, will work - this however requires you to do some reflection on your own, in order to find the taxonomies.

 In case the debugprocessor encounters null values or empty enumerables "on its way" to a given taxonomy, it prints that the value is null and continues.

 ## Managing configured processors

-The Processors window gives an overview of all active processors.
+The Debug Processors window gives an overview of all active processors.
 Here you can easily edit or remove each processor.
 ![The processors overview](PipelineDebug/Documentation/processors.png)

 ## Managing the settings